araptig/CarND-term1-project3/README.md

 In this project, deep neural networks and convolutional neural networks are used to clone driving behavior, using Keras.
 The model will output a steering angle to an autonomous vehicle.

-the model is tested on a simulator where you can steer a car around a track for data collection.
-Image data and steering angles are used to train a neural network.
+The model is tested on a simulator where you can steer a car around a track for data collection.
+Image data and steering angles are then used to train a neural network.
 This resulting model is then used to drive the car autonomously around the track.

 The project contains five files: